imakskr/auto-suggestions/README.md

 # auto-suggestions
 An algorithm that is used to build a dictionary of words and provide auto suggestions from that database.

-This is a java version of code.
-Javascript version is coming up soon....
+This sample is written in java for reference.
+Javascript version is coming soon....